VP Components VP-Vice Review

 Our Analysis and Test Results

 The VP-Vice is neither immoral nor wicked, like its namesake implies.
 Unlike many guilty pleasures, this one is affordable to boot.
 We feel this pedal offered great versatile traction for a number of applications, ensuring us that it's the only pedal you'll ever need.
-It had a sturdy platform that held up marvelously to abuse from rock strikes and a thin enough 14 mm profile to avoid most trouble in the first place.
+It has a sturdy platform that held up marvelously to abuse from rock strikes and a thin-enough 14mm profile to avoid most trouble in the first place.
 If you dirt jump, ride downhill, race enduro, or just want a really sweet pedal to put on your pub cruiser, don't think twice.
 Give in to the Vice.

 Each pedal has 24 traction pins (12 per side).
 On each side, eight of the traction pins were bottom loading M4 spec bolts and the other four were grub screws.
 The grip we experienced with this pedal was an excellent balance between the "locked-in" feel of the super grippy competition and the floaty feel of the others.
 The mix of different traction pins gave the best of both worlds with good side-to-side foot retention from the grub screws residing on the far inner and outer edges of the pedal.
 These screws could also be fine-tuned and adjusted lower or higher.
 The diameter of the other pins was a nice middle-of-the-road size that gripped effectively.